What is business insurance and how can it help telephone retailers?

 Q. How do I make a claim?

-- A. Your insurance provider will most likely tell you go about claiming your business insurance policy.
+- A. Your insurance provider will most likely tell you how to go about claiming on your business insurance policy.
 You’ll probably be asked to present evidence to support your claim.

 Q. How long does it take to process a claim?